md4all/md4all/README.md

 ## Datasets:

 ### nuScenes:
 1. Download the nuScenes trainval dataset (v1.0) i.e. the 10 file blobs and the metadata from [here](https://www.nuscenes.org/nuscenes).
+Optionally, you can also download the nuScenes test set from the same location.
-2. Download the translated images from [here](https://forms.gle/31w2TvtTiVNyPb916).
+2. Download the translated images and the 'train_samples_dynamic.json' file from [here](https://forms.gle/31w2TvtTiVNyPb916).
 3. Set everything up such that your file structure look similar to:
 <div style="text-align: center;"><img src="resources/nuscenes_file_tree.png" width=300 alt="nuScenes file tree"></div>
 <div style="text-align: center;">nuScenes file tree</div>